GallagherSecurity/gallaghersecurity.github.io/mobileconnectsdk/Mobile Connect SDK 17.2 Release Notes.md

     * Clarified the process for requesting the Wallet app entitlement.
     * Included recommendations and considerations for displaying and hiding the "Add to Apple Wallet" button.
 * Introduced a new helper function `addToWalletStatus` in the `Wallet` class, replacing the now-deprecated `canAddToWallet`.
 * Calling `startProvisioningWallet` is now blocked if a pass provisioning process is already underway.
 This prevents initiating new requests while Apple completes the existing provisioning asynchronously.
-This is Indicated by the new enum case: `WalletProvisioningError.provisioningInProgress`.
+This is indicated by the new enum case: `WalletProvisioningError.provisioningInProgress`.

 ## Android SDK Changes